Lead generation is vital for business. Without new leads, your company is never going to expand its client base.

-A lead is someone who shows an interest in your company, whether that’s through signing up to your newsletter, or making an enquiry about your products or services.
+A lead is someone who shows an interest in your company, whether that’s through signing up for your newsletter or making an enquiry about your products or services.

-Lead generation is a way of attracting people and encouraging them to engage with your business, with the ultimate aim in getting them to buy from you.
-Leads can be generated in a number of ways, although many techniques can be frustrating for your potential customers who find them annoying or invasive, i.e. telephone cold calling, junk mail, advertising etc.
+Lead generation is a way of attracting people and encouraging them to engage with your business, with the ultimate aim of getting them to buy from you.
+Leads can be generated in several ways, although many techniques can be frustrating for your potential customers who find them annoying or invasive, i.e. telephone cold calling, junk mail, advertising etc.

 Online engagement and lead generation